Remembrance Travel on the Beaches of Normandy

 Clayton Baum’s first visit to Normandy, France, was under very different circumstances from his second.
 In 1944, he had arrived by landing craft at the site of a beachhead less than a week after D-Day, the greatest seaborne invasion in military history.

 When Baum returned in 2019, it was by way of the luxurious Uniworld Super Ship Joie de Vivre, eating gourmet food in place of K-Rations.
 The veteran was there as part of a National World War II Museum charter that cruised the Seine River and connected with the beaches Normandy.
 He says his voyage “was like having a private waiter.”
 And instead of being met by German forces intent on pushing the Allies back into the English Channel, he was greeted everywhere by Normans still grateful for the effort that had liberated them decades ago.
-The museum is repeating the itinerary October 31 to November 8, 2021, with world-renowned historians and expert battlefield guides.
+The museum is repeating the itinerary just once per year, November 6-14, 2022 and October 29 – November 6, 2023, with world-renowned historians and expert battlefield guides.

 Uniworld Ship S.S.
 Joire de Vivre.